yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 - %N = node and cluster name
 - %H = current hostname

-For information on using log_line_prefix, refer to [log_line_prefix](https://www.postgresql.org/docs/11/runtime-config-logging.html#GUC-LOG-LINE-PREFIX) in the PostgreSQL documentation.
+For information on using `log_line_prefix`, refer to [log_line_prefix](https://www.postgresql.org/docs/11/runtime-config-logging.html#GUC-LOG-LINE-PREFIX) in the PostgreSQL documentation.

 ### suppress_nonpg_logs (boolean)

-When set, suppresses logging of non-PostgreSQL output.
+When set, suppresses logging of non-PostgreSQL output to the postgresql log file in the `tserver/logs` directory.

 Default: `off`